 Student: School:

 Grade: School Year:

-I. Delivery Model(s): check model(s) to Resource (K-12) Cluster (K-12) Written contrac Advanced Content including AP ct required
+I. Delivery Model(s): check mo

 II.
 Contact Hours: per week

-Resource: Cluster: Advanced Content:
+Resource: Clu sster: Advanced Content:

+for gifted students shall focus on develor at each grade grouping, using principle Differentiated instruction is a teaching and be adapted in relation to individual differentiated instruction requires teach and presentation of information to learn must incorporate the SBOE approved curriculum.
+Local BOE curricula oping cognitive learning, research and reference, and metacognitive skills is of differentiation. theory based on the premise that instructional approaches should vary and diverse students in classrooms (Tomlinson, 2011).
+The model of the story be flexible in their approach to teaching and adjust the curriculum there are the theory beautiful the students to modify themselves for the surce Manual for Gifted Education Services, 2019

 III.
-Differentiated Curriculum Curricula for gifted education learners must incorpo orate the SBOE approved curriculum.
-Local BOE curricula

-for gifted students shall focus on developing cognitive learning, research and reference, and metacognitive skills at each grade grouping, using principles of differentiation.
-Differentiated instruction is a teaching theory based on the premise that instructional approaches should vary and be adapted in relation to individual and diverse students in classrooms (Tomlinson, 2011).
-The model of differentiated instruction requires teachers to be flexible in their approach to teaching and adjust the curriculum and presentation of information to learners rather than expecting students to modify themselves for the curriculum (Hall, 2011).
-Georgia Resource Manual for Gifted Education Services, 2019

-III.
-Content Area:

-The units and activities will have a focus in the following content areas: check area(s) served:
+Content Area: The units and activities will have e a focus in the following content areas: check area(s) served:

-\\\\Language Arts
+Language Arts MathScience

-Math

-\\\\\Science

-\\\\Social Studies

-\\\\Foreign Language
+Social Studies Foreign Language

 IV.
-Standards: check one or more

-- \\\\\GSE: Georgia Standards of Excellence - \\\\NAGC Performance Standards
+Standards: check one or morGSE: Georgia Standards oNAGC Performance Standards Other: f Excellence lards

-\\\\\ Other: \\\\\
+Teacher of the Gifted

+FORM Y